nw-0712/Project1-nw/README.md

 GENERAL FEATURES<br>
 Navigation bar: feaured on all four website pages, that is fully responsive which includes links to the logo, home page, about us page, products & services page and the contact us page.<br>
-To allow a higher degree of easability I have got the base nav bar at the top which is clikable and a 'hambuger' menu, with a dropdown menu feature which shows all the sections and pages of the website.
+To allow a higher degree of usability I have got the base nav bar at the top which is clikable and a 'hambuger' menu, with a dropdown menu feature which shows all the sections and pages of the website.

 CONTACT BUTTON<br>
 This adds to usability to allow the user to click on 'conact' button from each page.